pingcap/docs-cn/sql-statements/sql-statement-show-errors.md

 # SHOW ERRORS

-This statement shows error(s) from previously executed statements.
+This statement shows errors from previously executed statements.
 The error buffer is cleared as soon as a statement executes successfully.
 In which case, `SHOW ERRORS` will return an empty set.

 The behavior of which statements generate errors vs. warnings is highly influenced by the current `sql_mode`.